darccio/mergo/README.md

         // ...
     }

-Additionally, you can map a map[string]interface{} to a struct, following the same restrictions as in Merge().
+Additionally, you can map a map[string]interface{} to a struct (and otherwise, from struct to map), following the same restrictions as in Merge().
 Keys are capitalized to find each corresponding exported field.

     if err := mergo.Map(&dst, srcMap); err != nil {
         // ...
     }

+Warning: if you map a struct to map, it won't do it recursively.
+Don't expect Mergo to map struct members of your struct as map[string]interface{}.
+They will be just assigned as values.

 More information and examples in [godoc documentation](http://godoc.org/github.com/imdario/mergo).